Slope boundedness and Equidistribution theorem: Introduction

+for any $m\in\N$ and $t\in E_m\setminus\{0\}$.
 If such a condition is satisfied, we say $\{\ovl E_m\}_{m\in\N}$ is \textit{of bounded type}.
-We proved that for any normed graded linear series of bounded type.
-Moreover, if we construct our adelic curve from a projective model $B$ of a function field $K$ of characteristic $0$, then we show that $\{\pi_*(n\ovl L)\}$ is of bounded type for any adelic curve $\ovl L$.
+In section \ref{sect_bound}, we will prove that for any normed graded linear series of bounded type.
+Moreover, if we construct our adelic curve $S$ from a projective model $B$ of a function field $K$ of characteristic $0$ as in section \ref{sec_fun_fld}, then we show that $\{\pi_*(n\ovl L)\}$ is of bounded type for any adelic curve $\ovl L$.
 Hence Theorem \ref{theo_equi_intro} works for any big and semipositive adelic line bundles over a function field.